sass/sass/proposal/package-importer.d.ts.md

 #### Available in legacy API

 The built-in Node Package Importer will be added to the legacy API in order to reduce the barrier to adoption.
+While the legacy API is deprecated, we anticipate the implementation to be straightforward.

 #### Node Resolution Decisions